samanyougarg/hanuman/README.md

 gem "jekyll-remote-theme"
 ```

-2.Update the bundled gems using `bundle` command.
+2. Update the bundled gems using `bundle` command.

 3. Add `remote_theme: "hanuman"` to your `_config.yml`.